Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 International Rights Fund for Literature FAQs

-No, you can apply for support to represent backlist titles if they are appropriate for the market.
+No. You can apply for support to represent backlist titles if they are appropriate for the market.

-Yes, but it is important that you provide some information about the individuals who are likely to be involved and their experience selling rights.
+Yes.
+However, it is important that you provide some information about the individuals who are likely to be involved and their experience selling rights.
 Include information for more than one employee if necessary.

 No. However you will need to provide the titles you hope to represent, or titles you have represented in the past which indicate the quality and range of the works.
 Applications to support travel to sell rights in only one or two titles will be unlikely to be competitive.